JamesKindon/jkindon.github.io/_posts/2020-03-15-windows-search-in-server-2019-and-multi-session-windows-10.md

 As always in our industry, small changes in one platform can result in significant impact across what is "standard practice" in many other areas.
 This week's lucky contender is Windows Search.

+{: .box-note}
+**Update 25/10/2021:** There is a [new update](https://support.microsoft.com/en-us/topic/october-19-2021-kb5006744-os-build-17763-2268-preview-e043a8a3-901b-4190-bb6b-f5a4137411c0) from Microsoft available stating the fix as follows:
+<br><br>
+*Addresses an issue that causes searchindexer.exe to keep handles to the per user search database in the path below after you sign out:*
+<br><br>
+`C:\Users\username\AppData\Roaming\Microsoft\Search\Data\Applications\{SID}`
+<br><br>
+*As a result, searchindexer.exe stops working and duplicate profile names are created.*

 Windows Search in both Windows Server 2019 and Windows 10 Multi-Session has [changed how it operates](https://social.msdn.microsoft.com/Forums/en-US/a9b5000d-e2a8-442b-9cbf-48e05136f732/support-for-server-2019-and-office-2019-search-roaming?forum=FSLogix), introducing the concept of per-user search natively into the Search Service.
 This is fundamentally different from previous versions (namely Windows Server 2016 etc) and changes how we need to think about search roaming with supporting technologies such as FSLogix Containers and Citrix UPM.

 The biggest change is that the Windows Search index is now stored *per user* in the user profile, specifically
 > `C:\Users\%Username%\AppData\Roaming\Microsoft\Search\Data\Applications\{UserSID}\{UserSID}.edb`

 On each login, the Windows Search process creates a new instance of the search database for the user based on the existing EDB.
 If no EDB file exists, a new one is created by the Operating System.